-Ramadan is an Arabic month which is considered to be a divine gift from Allah (swt) to all Muslims on Earth.
+Ramadan is an Arabic month which is considered to be a divine gift from Allah (SWT) to all Muslims on Earth.
 All faithful Muslims are longing for reaching Ramadan and praying to be able to get the most spiritual benefits from the blessed month.
 They receive it with delighted hearts which are full of hope to please their Creator and get closer to Him.
-They pray that Allah (swt) enables them to increase their good deeds in the month of Ramadan, and that He accepts from them so that they can attain Allah’s rewards.
+They pray that Allah (SWT) enables them to increase their good deeds in the month of Ramadan and that He accepts from them so that they can attain Allah’s rewards.

 An Egyptian intellectual, called Dr. Mustafa Mahmoud, once wrote a beautiful thought about fasting in Islam.
 He said:

 “Fasting is an ancient ritual which is common in all religions.
-Those who like controversy always ask, “How come that God creates for us a mouth, teeth, pharynx and stomach to eat and then asks us to fast?!
+Those who like controversy always ask, “How come that God creates for us a mouth, teeth, pharynx, and stomach to eat and then asks us to fast?!
 How come He creates beauty and lust then asks us to lower gaze and be chaste?!
 Is that reasonable?

 I say to them that it is the only reasonable thing.
 God gives you a horse to ride and not to be ridden by it.
 You are supposed to subjugate the horse and lead it, not to be led by it.
-Your body is your horse which is created for you to ride, control, lead and use for your own purpose.
+Your body is your horse which is created for you to ride, control, lead and use for your purpose.
 You are not supposed to be subjugated by your body or used to achieve its lusts and desires.
-Hence, controlling desires, steering whims and bridling stomach are the signs of true man.
+Hence, controlling desires, steering whims and bridling stomach are the signs of a true man.

-Ramadan is also known as the month of mercy, blessing, forgiveness and salvation from the Hell fire.
+Ramadan is also known as the month of mercy, blessing, forgiveness, and salvation from the Hellfire.
 Narrated Abu Huraira: Allah‘s Apostle said, “Whoever observes fasts during the month of Ramadan out of sincere faith, and hoping to attain Allah‘s rewards, then all his past sins will be forgiven.”

-How to do fasting in Ramadan:
+How to do fasting during Ramadan:

 In the month of Ramadan, all adult, sane and healthy Muslims are required to observe fasting from dawn (time of dawn prayer) to sunset (time of Maghrib prayer).
 Fasting in Islam means to stop eating, drinking and intimacy during the period of fasting.
 Muslims break their fasting when they hear the call for Maghrib prayer (sunset prayer).
 Then they are allowed to eat, drink and have intimacy with their spouses till they hear the call for dawn prayer.
 Sick people do not have to observe fasting, but they are required to make up the days they missed at any time after Ramadan.
-As for those who cannot pray due to chronic illness or old age then they can feed a poor person for every day in Ramadan.
+As for those who cannot pray due to chronic illness or old age then they can feed a poor person for every day during Ramadan.

 The Spiritual benefits of fasting: